-There’s power in community!
+We experience great blessing when we connect with a community of faith!
 I hope you are part of a church like that!
-It’s not so much about a place as it is the people.
+It’s not so much about the place as it is the people.
 The word for church in the New Testament has nothing to do with a building but everything to do with community!
 It’s the people of God united and gathered to accomplish the work of God in our world!
 It’s the only organization that will last forever!
-It’s the only organization over which Jesus is the founder and CEO!
+It’s the only organization over which Jesus Christ is the founder and CEO!
 He is the head of the church, and we are the body.
 As a body, we are connected to one another.
-The passion of the New Testament church led them to worship together in large groups and meet together in small groups, where they shared meals and celebrated communion with great joy and thankfulness!
-The atmosphere of those groups was so attractive that Luke says the whole city of Jerusalem was favorable to them and, each day – not weekend, God added to them all who were being saved!
+The passion of the New Testament church led them to worship together in large groups, meet together in small groups in homes where they did life together, sharing meals and celebrating communion with great joy and thankfulness!
+The atmosphere of those groups was so attractive that Luke says the whole city of Jerusalem was favorable to them and, each day (not weekend), God added to them all who were being saved!
 That is a powerful community of Christ followers!

-If you are not a part of that kind of community of faith, I want to encourage you to check out the difference that church can make in your life this weekend at a Woodlands Church campus near you.
-We are hosting a huge Membership Class that will kick off the fall season.
-Join us for complimentary lunch on all campuses following the last Sunday morning service.
-There’s a place for your whole family.
+If you are not a part of that kind of community of faith, I want to encourage you to check out the difference church can make in your life this weekend at a Woodlands Church campus near you.
+We are hosting a Membership Class with free lunch on all campuses following the last Sunday morning service.
+There’s a place for your whole family at Woodlands Church.
 You can register today and join us this Sunday.
-Experience the power of community among other Christ followers!